Skip to Content

 Sharks were responsible for similar disasters decades ago in the two Atlantic states.
 In Florida earlier that year, a bull shark tore 8-year-old Jessie Arbogast’s arm off.
 They found his limb and attached it again.

 Off Oak Island, in waist-deep coastal waters, two teens were attacked separately by sharks late on a Sunday afternoon.
-They were roughly two miles apart, which would take around 90 minutes to reach each other.
+They were about two miles apart, which would take around 90 minutes to reach one other.

-Each lost an arm, and one of them also lost a leg.
+Both of them lost an arm, and one also lost a leg.
 However, they could not capture the participating sharks.
-Experts believe that wound details would reveal the size and species of the sharks.
+Experts believe that wound details would reveal the species and size of the sharks.

 shark reef